-The treatment for overuse-induced growth zone inflammation is primarily offloading, as the growth zones cannot be trained stronger.
-It is important to keep ‘all’ other muscles working while the tendon attachments on the growth zone in the elbow heal up.
+The treatment for stress-induced inflammation of growth plates primarily involves rest, as the growth plates cannot be strengthened through exercise.
+It’s important to keep “all” other muscles working while the tendon attachments on the growth zone in the elbow heal up.

-Exercises should not provoke the known pain in the elbow during or after training.
+Exercises should not provoke known elbow pain during or after training.

 Throwing exercises should only be resumed when the pain has completely subsided.